connervieira/Predator/CONFIGURATION.md

     - `recording` contains settings that control how Predator will record video while parked.
         - `highlight_motion` contains settings that control if/how Predator will highlight motion while running motion detection.
             - `enabled` is a boolean that determines whether Predator will draw bounding boxes around detected motion while parked.
-            - `color` is a list that determines the color of the bounding boxes, where the first, second, and third values represent red, green, and blue respectively.
+            - `color` is a list that determines the color of the bounding boxes, where the first, second, and third values represent the red, green, and blue channels respectively.
         - `sensitivity` determines the fraction of the screen that motion needs to cover to trigger recording, ranging from 0 to 1.
             - For example, a value of `0.05` would require that motion cover 5% of the entire field of view of the camera in order to activate recording.
+            - Lower values make Predator more sensitive to motion, since less motion is required to trigger recording.
+            - You can use the `tools/motion_detect_test.py` script to test this setting to find the best value for your use case.
         - `timeout` determines the length of time, in seconds, after motion is detected, that Predator will record video while parked.
 - `stamps` contains several configurable stamps that can be overlayed on the video recording.
-    - `main`
+    - `main` contains configuration values for the main stamp shown at the bottom of the frame.
         - `color` is a list of three values between 0 and 255 that determines the font cover of the overlay stamp.
             - The first value represents red, the second value represents green, and the third value represents blue.
         - `unix_time` contains settings for configuring Predator showing the number of seconds since the Unix epoch in the video overlay stamp.